-If you’re looking to get a divorce in England and Wales, you will need to know the grounds by which you can petition for a divorce.
 If you have been married for more than 12 months, then you can start divorce proceedings.
 Keep reading to find out everything you need to know about the grounds for divorce and how they are used.

 Find The Best Divorce & Family Lawyers Near You

 We independently review and list the top divorce lawyers and family solicitors in the towns and cities near you.
 100% free.

 There is technically only one ground for divorce